Chromeilion/RoMAE/README.md

 consider using it.
 This way, you can choose your hyperparameters by testing on one GPU, and then run the full training on many GPU's without having to change them.

+## Interpolation Predictions

+If you'd like to use RoMAForPreTraining for interpolation, you can first do a normal training run.
+Then to use the learned weights, you can utilize the predict class method.
+This will take in your known values plus a set of positions you wish to predict the values for and pass it through the model for you.
+Because the method is batched, it also has support for padding.
+When using padding, you must pass two padding arrays.
+One for the values, and one for the predictions.